-Participants from all sectors of higher education in and beyond the state of Florida are encouraged to submit proposals for presentations, workshops, and posters related to contemporary challenges in college teaching.
-Topics may include best practices in hybrid and online teaching; course redesign; active-learning strategies; technologies to support active learning; engaging students in online environments, ensuring accessibility for all students; learning spaces; reflection and mindfulness; teaching in politically and socially complicated moments; exploring the role/s of faculty in promoting and assessing student success; and new frontiers in teaching and learning.
+Participants from all sectors of higher education in and beyond the state of Florida are encouraged to submit proposals for digital presentations related to contemporary challenges in college teaching.
+Topics may include best practices in hybrid and online teaching; course redesign; active-learning strategies; technologies to support active learning; engaging students in online environments; high-impact learning experiences; ensuring accessibility for all students; learning spaces; reflection and mindfulness; teaching in politically and socially complicated moments; exploring the role/s of faculty in promoting and assessing student success; and new frontiers in teaching and learning.

 All presentations will be pre-recorded videos lasting 5-10 minutes.

 Presentations can be screencast captures of the presenter’s computer screen (preferred for presentations about LMS tips or particular software), or webcam video of the presenter talking through a teaching technique.
 Presentations may also be narrated PowerPoint presentations saved as a movie file.